Dr Sharon Smith is an early career researcher in the School of Media and Communication at RMIT University.

-Sharon's research in the area of journalism trauma considers the phenomena of journalists being simultaneously newsbearers and victim survivors of the same events, the intersections of trauma, burnout and stress and the practice of emotional labour in journalism.
+She is currently writing a book on journalism trauma which considers the phenomena of journalists being simultaneously news bearers and victim survivors of the same events, the intersections of trauma, burnout and stress and the practice of emotional labour in journalism.
 The use of news values in these areas is also of interest.

 Sharon has taught all aspects of journalism theory and practice, including radio, television and multimedia newsgathering.
 In recent years she has focussed on teaching journalism theory in newswriting in particular.

-Sharon's research interests centre on journalism trauma, with a particular focus on emotional labour and the intersection of other factors such as personal involvement in a story, burnout and occupational stressors.
+Sharon's research interests centre on journalism trauma, with a particular focus on emotional labour and the intersection of other factors such as journalists' being simultaneous newsbearers and victims of the same events, burnout and occupational stressors.
 The application of news values as a means to evaluate potential trauma risk is also of interest.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.